mattkopecki/Personal-Site/content/post/IAM-Metrics-Part-3.md

 In IAM's world, the biggest class of these types of process shifts are whenever you can move from request-based actions to policy-driven actions.

-  - Attribute-based access assignments made, versus request-based role or entitlement requests provisioned.
-Even if you don't have an ABAC strategy and haven't written a lot of XACML, you probably still have "birthright" access that you assign throughout your user lifecycle so be sure to include that.
+  - _Attribute-based access assignments made, versus request-based role or entitlement requests provisioned._ Even if you don't have an ABAC strategy and haven't written a lot of XACML, you probably still have "birthright" access that you assign throughout your user lifecycle so be sure to include that.
-  - Policy enforcement decisions versus individual review of events.
-These save time, increase consistency, and remove the least attentive and most vulnerable link in the chain (the human).
+  - _Policy enforcement decisions versus individual review of events._ These save time, increase consistency, and remove the least attentive and most vulnerable link in the chain (the human).
-  - Rule-based data/metadata enhancement replacing manual effort.
-Are you using rules to correlate accounts to identities where you hadn't before?
+  - _Rule-based data/metadata enhancement replacing manual effort._ Are you using rules to correlate accounts to identities where you hadn't before?
 Are you using rules to build your access catalog or create identity attributes when you reconcile/aggregate data?
 These things used to be done through spreadsheet wizardry, if anyone was doing them at all.

-After you have collected your metrics from Part 1 and Part 2, stacking these types of business transformation metric on top can really hammer home how important your IAM deployment has been to your enterprise.
+After you have collected your metrics from Part 1 and Part 2, stacking these types of business transformation metrics on top can really hammer home how important your IAM deployment has been to your enterprise.